-3 Comment

-"Collaborative law."
-Collaborative law is created by contact, a collaborative law participation agreement.
-The definition of collaborative law participation agreement in subsection 2 (3) states that the minimum requirements for collaborative law participation agreements are specified in section 3.

-"Collaborative law communication."
-Section 9 creates an evidentiary privilege for collaborative law communications, a term defined here.
-The definition of "collaborative law communication" parallels the definition of "mediation communication" in the Uniform Mediation Act § 2(2).
-Collaborative law communications are statements that are made orally, through conduct, or in writing or other recorded activity.
-This definition is similar to the general rule, as reflected in Uniform Rule of Evidence 801, which defines a "statement" as "an oral or written assertion or nonverbal conduct of an individual who intends it as an assertion."
+1 (15) "Tribunal" means a court, an arbitrator, or a legislative body, administrative agency, 2 or other body acting in an adjudicative capacity.
+A legislative body, administrative agency, or 3 other body acts in an adjudicative capacity if a neutral official, after presentation of evidence or 4 legal argument by a party or parties, will render a binding legal judgment directly affecting a 5 party's interests in a particular matter.
+6 Comment 7 "Collaborative law."
+Collaborative law is created by contract, a collaborative law participation agreement.
+The definition of collaborative law participation agreement in 8 9 subsection (3) states that the minimum requirements for collaborative law participation 10 agreements are specified in section 3.
+11 12 "Collaborative law communication."
+Section 9 creates an evidentiary privilege for 13 collaborative law communications, a term defined here.
+The definition of "collaborative law 14 communication" parallels the definition of "mediation communication" in the Uniform 15 Mediation Act § 2(2).
+Collaborative law communications are statements that are made orally, 16 through conduct, or in writing or other recorded activity.
+This definition is similar to the general rule, as reflected in Uniform Rule of Evidence 801, which defines a "statement" as "an oral or 17 written assertion or nonverbal conduct of an individual who intends it as an assertion."
 UNIF.
-R. EVID.
-801.

-The definition of "collaborative law communication" has a fixed time element- it only includes communications that occur between the time a collaborative law participation agreement is signed and before collaborative law is terminated or agreement is reached.
-The methods for beginning and terminating collaborative law are specified in section 4.
-The defined time period and methods for ascertaining are designed to make it easier for to determine the applicability of the privilege to a proposed collaborative law communication.

-The definition of collaborative law communication does include some communications that are not made during actual negotiation sessions, such as those made for purposes of convening or continuing a negotiation session after collaborative law begins.
-It also includes "briefs" and other reports that are prepared by the parties for the collaborative law process.

-Whether a document is prepared for collaborative law is a crucial issue in determining whether it is a "collaborative law communication".
-For example, a tax return brought to a collaborative law negotiation session for a divorce settlement would not be a "collaborative law communication," even though it may have been used extensively in the process because it was not created for "purposes of conducting, participating in, continuing, or reconvening collaborative law" but rather because it is a requirement of federal law.
-However, a note written on the tax return to clarify a point for other participants during a negotiation session would be a collaborative law communication.
+R. 18 19 EVID.
+801. 20 21 The definition of "collaborative law communication" has a fixed time element- it only 22 includes communications that occur between the time a collaborative law participation 23 agreement is signed and before collaborative law is terminated or agreement is reached.
+The 24 requirements for beginning and terminating collaborative law are specified in section 4.
+The 25 defined time period and methods for ascertaining are designed to make it easier for tribunals to 26 determine the applicability of the privilege to a proposed collaborative law communication.
+27 28 The definition of collaborative law communication does include some communications 29 that are not made during actual negotiation sessions, such as those made for purposes of 30 convening or continuing a negotiation session after collaborative law begins.
+It also includes 31 "briefs" and other reports that are prepared by the parties for the collaborative law process.
+32 33 Whether a document is prepared for collaborative law is a crucial issue in determining 34 whether it is a "collaborative law communication".
+For example, a tax return brought to a 35 collaborative law negotiation session for a divorce settlement would not be a "collaborative law communication," even though it may have been used extensively in the process, because it was 36 37 not created for "purposes of conducting, participating in, continuing, or reconvening 38 collaborative law" but rather because it is a requirement of federal law.
+However, a note written 39 on the tax return to clarify a point for other participants during a negotiation session would be a 40 collaborative law communication.
 Similarly, a memorandum specifically prepared for the collaborative law process by a party or a party's counsel explaining the rationale behind certain positions taken on the tax return would be a collaborative law communication.
 Documents prepared for collaborative law by experts retained by the parties would also be covered by this definition.

-"Collaborative lawyer."
-Parties can sign a collaborative law participation agreement only if represented by a collaborative lawyer.
-That lawyer must be identified in the agreement and must acknowledge being retained for the limited purpose of representing a party in collaborative law.
+6 "Collaborative lawyer."
+Parties can sign a collaborative law participation agreement 7 only if they engage a collaborative lawyer.
+That lawyer must be identified in the agreement and 8 must acknowledge being engaged for the limited purpose of representing a party in collaborative 9 law.
 See sections 3(a) (5) and (6).
-The collaborative law process is not an option for self-represented parties.
+The collaborative law process is not an option for self10 represented parties.